syntasso/kratix/charts/README.md

 for a quick start, you can install and configure a local MinIO or other cluster storage.

-## `kratix-worker`
+## `kratix-destination`

-Kratix maintains a decoupled architecture which means that it does not ever communicate with worker infrastructure directly.
+Kratix maintains a decoupled architecture which means that it does not ever communicate with destination infrastructure directly.
 It is up to the platform team to decide how to apply the Kratix documents once scheduled to the correct state store.